 Some people don’t believe in the power of prayer- Some people will believe in the power of prayer and will pray regularly but some people don’t and their faith will be towards something else.
 Disabled people often get frustrated when you force them to pray especially if it’s something they wouldn’t normally do.
 How would you feel if someone forced you to practice a religion that you didn’t wholeheartedly believe was right?
 Disabled people sometimes feel that way when you make them pray for their disability without even asking if they would mind.
 I believe in the power of prayer and will let you pray for me if I am going through a hard time but if I am laughing with my sisters at Target and there are no indicators that I am struggling it will be a hard pass!
 There is nothing wrong with praying for disabled people that have expressed they want it but it’s important to understand that not all disabled people will believe in the power of power or will be comfortable doing it and you should respect that.

 There is nothing wrong with praying for disabled people that have expressed they want it but it shouldn’t be something disabled people are forced to do because we are quite literally boxed in.
-People often force disabled people to pray because they think we need healing but not all disabled people need healing and some people may not not want.
+People often force disabled people to pray because they think we need healing but not all disabled people need healing, and some people may not want.
 Disabled people need acceptance from abled people more than they need healing prayers.
-I sometimes wonder what life would be like if I didn’t have challenges but I don’t pray daily for healing of my disability because it’s so far fetched for me and I don’t know if I would want it.
+I sometimes wonder what life would be like if I didn’t have challenges, but I don’t pray daily for healing of my disability because it’s so farfetched for me and I don’t know if I would want it.
 The next time you insist a disabled person needs healing prayers I want you to ask yourself are they honestly struggling or are you just praying for them because they are disabled?
-If you are only praying for someone because they are disabled please stop because most disabled people will walk away when your not paying attention and have very negative feelings of prayer.
+If you are only praying for someone because they are disabled, please stop because most disabled people will walk away when you’re not paying attention and have very negative feelings of prayer.
 If someone is struggling and asks for prayer that is one thing but if it’s forced don’t even bother because it will do more harm than good.
-I hope this post taught you a thing or two about how forced prayer is damaging towards disabled people but if you have any more thoughts please feel free to comment below.
+I hope this post taught you a thing or two about how forced prayer is damaging towards disabled people but if you have any more thoughts, please feel free to comment below.